-Why spend time on company research?
-There are several good reasons why it's worth investigating companies.
+Why spend time on company research when you're job hunting?
+There are several good reasons why it's worth investigating companies, all of which are important to your successful job search.

 Reasons to Research Companies

-First of all, spending some time looking for and at employers will give you an idea of what companies are in your industries and fields of choice.
+First of all, spending some time looking for and at employers will give you an idea of which companies are in your industries and fields of choice.
+You’ll also be able to determine which companies are hiring and what types of job openings they have available.

-Also, after all your research, you will be a well-prepared candidate for the job.
-Knowing specifics about the company’s products, policies, and culture will impress upon the hiring manager your keen interest in the position, and your ability to assimilate quickly into a productive role.
+Also, after all your research, you will be a well-prepared candidate for the position.
+Knowing specifics about the company’s goals, mission, products, policies, and company culture will impress upon the hiring manager your keen interest in the position, and your ability to assimilate quickly into a productive role.

 Focus on Your Industry - or Your Area of Interest and Expertise

-It is also helpful to find out the company history, financial stability, products and services, personnel, and perhaps some information about the company culture and how you will fit in; most companies, large and small, have web sites (see below) where they strut their best stuff.
+It’s also helpful to learn more about the company history, financial stability, products and services, personnel, and perhaps some information about the company culture to see how you would fit in if you’re hired.
+Most companies, large and small, have websites where they showcase career opportunities and the company’s mission.

 Use Your Connections

 If you have a connection that will help you find inside information, use it.
 Do you know someone who works there?
 Ask them what the company culture is like, and how accurate and current the information on their website is.
-If you're a college grad, ask your Career Office if they can give you a list of alumni who work at your target company.
-Then call or email and ask for advice and assistance.
+If you're a college graduate, ask your Career Office if they can give you a list of alumni who work at your target company.
+Then call or email those alumni to ask for insight, advice, and assistance.

 Use Directories Which Will Help You Find Those Companies

 You can search Hoover's Online by company name or keyword.
 Superpages allows you to search by business name, category or location.
-Vault and WetFeet offer job seekers an in-depth look inside some of the hottest industries.
-They also provide career advice and company and industry profiles.
+Vault is a website that offers job seekers an in-depth look inside some of the hottest industries.
+They also provide career advice, along with company and industry profiles.

 If you're interested in big business, you can browse the Fortune 500 top companies list.
 Then take a look at the snapshot for company details, revenues and contact information.
 Fortune provides similar lists for the 100 Fastest Growing Companies and the 100 Best Companies to Work For.